6 Reasons Why Responsive Design Makes sense as the Future of e-Learning and m-Learning Design

 Introducing: mLearning Design Training [6-hr Workshop with RJ Jacquez]

 This workshop is a result of months of research on mobile; mobile app design testing for best practices ; countless hours of consulting and lots of learning about design from trial and error.
 Develop the right mindset needed to design for a multiscreen ecosystem.

 Use Smartphones in class, say school principals

 JUNE 2, 2011

 They actively encourage schools to accept smartphones, and social networking as part their educational provision, and offer a range of guidelines and advice to different levels of practitioner.
 Social networking sites provide platforms for student creativity by enabling them to design projects using words, music, photos, and videos.
 The National Association of Secondary School Principals have been trying to make sense of the whirlwind that is Social and Mobile Technologies.

 Learning Designers have 3 Choices Regarding Mobile Learning [#mLearning]

 FEBRUARY 18, 2013

 Amazing statistic and one that bodes well for all of us in Learning Design, who want to seize the huge potential mobile ubiquity represent for our Industry.
-This report got me thinking about what this mobile future means to our Learning Industry, and I concluded that as Learning Designers, we basically have 3 choices regarding the need to mobilize learning: Do Nothing.
-Conclusion.
+It’s entirely possible to dismiss the mobile revolution as a passing fad and, as learning designers do nothing about it.

 New to Mobile Learning Development: 3 Big Problems and 7 Solutions